Non-Academic Careers

 • Consider sharing your goals with a friend, partner, or career counselor to help you remain accountable and on task.

-• Be sure to consider other important aspects of the job hunt such as making connections, enhancing your cover letter, tailoring your resume to a specific position, and researching potential companies.
+• Be sure to consider other important aspects of the job hunt such as making connections, enhancing your cover letter, tailoring your resume to a specific position, and researching potential companies, and enhancing your cover letter.

-• You should also be customizing your documents for each job you apply for.
+• You should be customizing your documents for each and every job you apply for.

 Learn More